 Smoked Salmon Potato Tartine

-- 1 large russet potato, peeled and grated lengthwise
+- 1 large russet potato peeled and coarsley grated lengthwise

-- 2 tablespoons clarified butter (or other neutral flavored oil)
+- 2 tablespoons clarified butter or vegetable oil

-- 4 ounces soft goat cheese, at room temperature
+- 4 ounces soft goat cheese room temperature

 - thinly sliced smoked salmon